dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Final Optimisations:</mark>

-If you must implement an algorithm that is not found in the standard libraries
+<mark style="background: #AD21D9;">If you must implement an algorithm that is not found in the standard libraries:</mark>
 - Implement in the most efficient way possible
 - More efficiency == less battery drain